Are you planning on taking a coach holiday?

 Given how much it varies from holiday to holiday it’s always best to check – meals are such a big part of the holiday experience.

-I have had a number of guests over the years who have been disappointed that the meals on the tour they were on were different from their previous tour – they assumed that it would be the same meal arrangements because it was the same holiday company.
+I have had several guests over the years who have been disappointed that the meals on the tour they were on were different from their previous tour – they assumed that it would be the same meal arrangements because it was the same holiday company.

 PT Note